Skip to main content

 Identify Candidates for PRP Therapy: Who Can Benefit?

 Active individuals, like athletes and fitness enthusiasts, often face SI joint pain that disrupts their performance and daily routines.
 They yearn for relief, a way to reclaim their active lifestyles.
 Then there are the chronic pain sufferers, those who have battled ongoing discomfort without finding solace in physical therapy or medications.
-They seek a non-invasive solution, a glimmer of hope amidst their challenges.
+They seek a solution, a glimmer of hope amidst their challenges.
 And let’s not forget the non-surgical candidates – those who wish to avoid surgery or have been advised against it due to health concerns.
 Each of these individuals shares a common desire: to find a way to live without pain.

 The central node represents the main topic of PRP therapy candidates.
 Each branch shows different groups of people who might benefit from the therapy, while the conditions branch outlines factors that could prevent someone from receiving treatment.